Kalaitzo/Stereo-Vision/README.md

 Important:
 </strong>
-The functionality that triangulates a point cloud isn't available due to the fact that the pointcloud used was to lage to upload on GitHub.
+The functionality that triangulates a point cloud isn't available due to the fact that the pointcloud used was to large to upload on GitHub.
 So if the user tries to run that function by pressing the button <strong>G</strong> the program will crash.